 The concept of inoculating silages with elite strains of bacteria in order to control and carry out an efficient, rapid, cool fermentation with minimum loss of energy, protein and other nutrients, as opposed to natural fermentation conducted by whatever microbes happened to be present on the day, is now widely accepted throughout the World.

 Silage additives were a good economic proposition in the early 1980's.
 Since then the economics of using additives on silage have improved markedly.
-Over the past 30 years both milk prices and the cost of forage have more than doubled whilst silage additives have improved in quality and reduced in price by around 30%.
+Over the past 40 years milk prices as well as the cost of forage and concentrates have more than doubled whilst silage additives have improved in quality and reduced in price by around 30%.
 There is now no economic justification for not using an additive on any fermented forage crop at today's prices.

-Research has demonstrated on average 10 : 1 return on the cost of treatment
+Research has demonstrated typically 10 : 1 return on the cost of treatment

 Combining savings in dry matter with animal performance benefits results in a typical return on investment of 10 : 1 and could represent an increase in margin per cow of £100 over a winter.